 As a small business owner, do you ever feel like you’re drowning in a sea of business buzzwords?
-If so, don’t worry — there won’t be any mention of “synergy” here.
-Instead, let’s talk about lead management and opportunity management.
-Although they may sound like trendy buzzwords, they’re actually critical functions for every small business.
-Not sure what the difference is?
-Keep reading to learn more.
+Well, you’re not alone.
+And luckily, there won’t be any mention of “synergy” here.

 Method:CRM users: Stay organized while speaking to multiple people at the same company by adding new contacts to an existing lead.